aixoss/aix-puppet/README.md

     performed.
    If set to <b>absent</b>, result of previous <b>present</b> run is clean : NIM lpp_source resource
     is cleaned, and results of suma downloads is removed from disks.
+   - <b>name</b> : not a mandatory property if you have only one 'download' clause in ./manifests/init.pp.
+Otherwise (multiple 'download' clauses), this property is necessary
-   - <b>name</b> : to uniquely identify the download to be performed.
-You can have several 'download' clauses in your manifests/init.pp, each of them being uniquely identified.
+   to uniquely identify the download to be performed : you can have several 'download' clauses in ./manifests/init.pp, each of them being uniquely identified.
    - <b>root</b> : root directory to store results of suma download.
 This root directory should reside on a file system separated from the one which hosts the system itself.
 This root directory needs to be large enough to contain system updates, and should be a exportable file system, so that NIM